982 undergraduate students

-|American Indian or Alaska Native||0%|
+|American Indian or Alaska Native||1%|

 |Native Hawaiian or other Pacific Islander||0%|

-|Two or more races||2%|
+|Two or more races||3%|

 |Race and/or ethnicity unknown||1%|

 NCAA Division III, Northern Athletics Collegiate Conference, 18 varsity sports.

-From the residence halls to the classrooms, WLC students are mentored by caring, Christian faculty and staff.
-The college offers numerous opportunities to study God’s word each week, in addition to volunteer programs in which students can share their faith and serve others.
+Wisconsin Lutheran College delivers academic excellence without undermining God’s Word.
+From the residence hall to the classroom, WLC students are mentored by caring Christian faculty and staff.
+The college offers numerous opportunities to study God’s word each week and serve through volunteer programs as they share their faith and compassion.
 Students use their God-given gifts to compete in NCAA Division III athletics; perform in band, choir, and theatre; or take part in 45+ clubs and organizations.
-Fine arts opportunities at WLC are open to all students, regardless of their major.
+Fine arts opportunities at WLC are open to all students, regardless of major.

 Students who study abroad at WLC often do so as part of a faculty-led academic experience.
 Students and professors regularly travel in small groups to China, England, Germany, Greece, Grenada, Italy, Jamaica, Turkey, and Zambia.

 |International Student Organization|

 |Student-run film society|

-WLC students learn at a nationally ranked college committed to academic excellence in each of its 38 majors.
+Wisconsin Lutheran College cares personally for students in a distinctive, Christ-centered environment.
+WLC students learn at a nationally ranked college committed to academic excellence in each of its 34 majors.
 Students can work alongside professors doing heart disease research, teach in local schools as early as their freshman year, travel to Zambia for a nursing clinical, take a literature course in England, or conduct marine biology research in Grenada.

-During freshman year, students receive personalized academic coaching and participate in seminar classes designed to assist them with academic and career planning.
-Through the Freshman Mentoring Program, all freshmen are assigned a mentor who is also the teacher of their freshman seminar.
-Students meet weekly with their mentor to discuss a wide range of topics intended to provide extended orientation to the college, self-analysis, career exploration, academic planning, and personal development.
+During their freshman year, students receive personalized academic coaching and participate in seminar classes designed to assist them with academic and career planning.
+Through the Freshman Mentoring Program, all freshmen are assigned a mentor who is also acts as the teacher of their freshman seminar.
+Students meet weekly with their mentor to discuss a wide range of topics intended to provide an extended orientation to the college, self-analysis, career exploration, academic planning, and personal development.

-class size breakdown
+Class size breakdown

-|Number of Classes||108||122||73||25||2||1||0||331|
+|Number of Classes||81||145||78||15||0||1||0||320|

-Because of WLC’s central location on the border of Milwaukee and suburban Wauwatosa, Wisconsin, students can take advantage of the area’s beautiful lakefront, cultural offerings, and internships at Fortune 500 companies.
+Wisconsin Lutheran College provides a welcoming campus in a vibrant community filled with opportunity.
+Because of WLC’s central location on the border of Milwaukee and suburban Wauwatosa, WI, students can take advantage of the area’s beautiful lakefront, cultural offerings, and internships at Fortune 500 companies.
 The warm and friendly campus offers modern residence halls and state-of-the-art facilities.
 WLC is situated across the street from the Milwaukee Regional Medical Center, an invaluable asset for students who are interested in healthcare and the sciences.
 The college’s proximity to Chicago gives students even more chances to explore the Midwest.